 Although my thoughts may at times be chaotic, irrational, or delusional, if I sin I am still separating myself from God, and that is never part of God’s plan for me.

 Bipolar disorder is certainly an explanation for bad behavior but is it an excuse?

 I think maybe it is more like an extenuating circumstance, for example the way that mitigation is taken into account in our criminal justice system.

 When I had my first full blown manic episode I was undiagnosed and untreated.
 I did some terrible things that became a source of profound shame and regret.
 Were these terrible things sins?
 Absolutely!
-Would I have acted this way if I was not experiencing an acute manic episode?
+Would I have acted this way if I were not experiencing an acute manic episode?
 Never!
 So am I trying to have it both ways?
-How can this "diminished responsibility" be reconciled with my belief that sin is still sin and offends God?
+How can this “diminished responsibility” be reconciled with my belief that sin is still sin and offends God?

 For me as a Catholic, I can look to Church doctrine and find some comfort.
 Sin must be committed with “full knowledge” and “deliberate consent”.
 The delusional thinking of bipolar mania makes full knowledge and deliberate consent impossible.